How To Stop Nightmares & Bad Dreams

-Nightmares are actually stressful bad dreams, which can disrupt your sleep pattern.
-In simple terms they are the work of our unconscious minds releasing fears and tensions whilst we are resting.
+If you often suffer from them, you’ll no doubt want to learn how to stop having nightmares.
+The good news is that there are steps you can take to stop bad dreams.
+In simple terms, they’re caused by the work of our unconscious minds releasing fears and tensions whilst we are resting.
 And because they can be disturbing and distressing in one way or another, they sometimes lead to sleeplessness and even nightmares every night.
+Read on as we explore how to stop having nightmares.
+But if you’d rather learn about the meanings behind specific bad dreams, head over to our guide on the most common nightmares and their meanings.

 Uncomfortable beds or sleeping positions can sometimes contribute to creating nightmares, so it’s important that both your mattress and bed are in good condition.
 The more comfortable your bed and bedroom are, the more likely you are to enjoy peaceful, nightmare- free sleep.
 Also, if you are prone to nightmares try not to sleep on your back, as this position has been known to encourage nightmares.

 Eating dinner very close to bedtime can literally feed your nightmares, so try not do it.
 And cheese for supper is another snack that can cause problems.
 You should also avoid high-energy drinks, soft drinks, alcohol, coffee or tea, in the evenings.
 These contain caffeine that will keep you awake long into the night.

 Leave the stress outside the bedroom.
 Doing a sporting activity two or three times a week will help to release any tension that you could be carrying home.
 And if you’re not the sporty type, have a little walk outside in the evening to help clear your mind.
 Reading a good book is another option that can help you unwind and de-stress, but for obvious reasons avoid horror stories, thrillers and anything else that will stimulate your imagination and could lead to bad dreams.